Louisville Bankruptcy Attorney

 Credit Counseling

-We Stop Kentucky Foreclosures, Lawsuits, and Garnishments
+We Stop Kentucky Foreclosures, Lawsuits, and recover repossessions, Bank Garnishments and Wage Garnishments

 1. We believe providing for your family is more important than paying bills and debt collectors.

-3. We eliminate $20,000, $100,000, or more of unsecured debt for 8-10 hours of your time, which includes preparing a petition and attending court.
+3. We eliminate $20,000 to $100,000, or more of unsecured debt for 8-10 hours of your time, which includes preparing a petition and attending court.

 4. We handle fewer than 20 cases per month to ensure quality and your personalized attention.